johnsliao/stock-kings/README.md

 All changes pushed to `master` are automatically deployed on Heroku.

+## BLUF
+### Problem Space
+- It’s recommend for people to invest as early as they can, but aren’t sure where to start
+- Investing in the stock market can be risky
+- Current stock simulator apps are not engaging

+### Solution
+- Risk-free stock simulator trading application
+- Simple and intuitive
+- Social and engaging

+### How
+- Agile methodology
+- Modern version control (git)
+- Continuous integration/Continuous development (CI/CD)
+- Collaborative balanced-team approach

 ## Background

 This project is the term-long project for CS673 - Software Engineering and Boston University.